jasminpsimform/stkiOS/README.md

 ### Suggests

 To add suggestions about stickers you should add UICollectionView to appropriate place on you screen, for example above UITextView.
-Then set your collection view to STKStickerController
+Then attach your collection view to STKStickerController

 ```objc
 self.stickerController.suggestCollectionView = self.yourCollectionView;
 ```
+Enable your suggests with showSuggests property

 ### Statistics